DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2-proposal.md

 Note:
 - Your schedules won't be set in stone, as you will encounter hiccups along the way.
 However, by having a "contract" of who is going to do what, when, you'll be able to hold everyone in your group accountable and will be able to help them if and when they get stuck.
 - The amount of work you plan to do should scale with the size of your group.
 Groups of 4 should expect to accomplish more than a group of 2.
 It will be clear from your schedule whether your plan is too ambitious or not ambitious enough.
-- DSC 180B – the capstone course you'll be enrolled in next quarter – is a 4-unit course, meaning that you should expect to spend 12 hours per week on it on average.
-Plan for 11 of those hours should be spent on your project.
-Quality work takes time!
+- **DSC 180B – the capstone course you'll be enrolled in next quarter – is a 4-unit course, meaning that you should expect to spend 12 hours per week on it on average.
+Plan for 11 of those hours to be spent on your project.
+Quality work takes time!**

 ### Frequently Asked Questions